 NOTE—In contrast to reception, support for short GI transmissions by a STA cannot be determined by other STAs.

+NOTE – A STA can determine the expected interpretation of its Supported Channel Width Set and Channel Width and Dynamic Extended NSS BW and Extended NSS BW Support fields at a recipient by examining the VHT Extended NSS BW Capable field value in the Supportred VHT-MCS and NSS Set field of the recipient.

 TGmc editor: modify some of the text within subclause 9.34.5.2 Rules for VHT sounding protocol sequences as shown: